damansandhu/Election_Analysis/README.md

 ## Overview of Election Audit

-The purpose of the election audit analysis is to utilize for loops, creating dictinoaries, retreiving data, writing and reading a text file, using logical operators, and writing with f' strings.
+The purpose of the election audit analysis is to utilize for loops, creating dictionaries, retreiving data, writing and reading a text file, using logical operators, and writing with f' strings.

 ## Election-Audit Results